Simple API Integration

 2. Event-Driven Integration Patterns

-Event-driven architecture has become the gold standard for 2025 API integrations:
+Event-driven construction has become the gold standard for 2025 API integrations:

 javascript